9 a.m. COMMENCEMENT CEREMONY

 Students should apply for graduation by the dates listed below:

 Degree applications are available on myGate on the Academics tab.
-For more information, please visit our support article.
+For more information, please visit our forms page.

 Ceremony honors are calculated prior to the commencement ceremony and do not include the most current semester’s coursework; therefore, the ceremony honors are not considered official honors and will not appear on the academic transcript or diploma.
 Since ceremony honors do not include the current semester’s coursework, these honors may differ from the official academic honors that are calculated when the degree is conferred.